Press enter or spacebar to select a desired language.

 Large Language Model is a type of AI model trained on vast amounts of text data to understand and generate human language.
 ChatGPT is an example of a large language model.

-ChatGPT was developed by Open AI and is based on GPT-4.
+ChatGPT was developed by Open AI.
 It understands and generates simulated, human-like text.
 It can answer questions, assist with writing, and engage in interactive dialogue.

 GPT stands for generative pre-trained transformer.